proteanhq/protean/docs/index.rst

 .. image:: https://codecov.io/gh/proteanhq/protean/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/proteanhq/protean

+**Protean** Framework helps you build ever-evolving applications that can scale and adapt to growing requirements without significant refactoring.

-**Protean** is a Python Framework that encourages domain driven design, providing the tools necessary to express your business logic succinctly and precisely while remaining agnostic to underlying technology.
+Protean at its core is a programming model that encourages domain driven design, with tools necessary to express your business logic succinctly and precisely while remaining agnostic to the underlying technology.
+It also provides operational tools to build and maintain a sophisticated infrastructure that allows you to scale and distribute robust, mission-critical applications, through cutting-edge DevOps utilities.

-It is a great fit for you if you are:
+Protean is a great fit for you if you are:

 - Building robust, mission-critical applications for complex and uncharted domains
+- Creating innovative products that will adapt and evolve over long cycles
 - Porting complicated Legacy applications onto newer technology stacks
-- Creating innovative products that will adapt and evolve over long cycles

 *Protean is free, open source, and always will be.*